-The Public Policy specialization prepares students to play a role in policy debate and deliberation by developing critical conceptual, analytical and quantitative skills.
-By studying the application of social science theories and methods to the analysis of issues of public importance, students develop the critical conceptual, analytical and quantitative skills to develop and assess alternative policy responses to public issues and urban problems.
+The Public Policy Analysis specialization prepares students to play a leading role in policy debate and deliberation.
+Students develop the analytical and quantitative skills needed to create and assess policy responses to important public issues and urban problems.

 Students will learn how to approach questions such as:

 - How can cities formulate and implement policies for growth and development?

 - What are the next steps to solving global poverty?

 - What policies are most effective at minimizing racial disparities?

 - How can education policy improve the performance and equity of US educational systems?

 Students are required to take the following policy core courses:

 Students are required to take one policy formation from among the following: